String theory: Strings

 The application of quantum mechanics to physical objects such as the electromagnetic field, which are extended in space and time, is known as quantum field theory.
 In particle physics, quantum field theories form the basis for our understanding of elementary particles, which are modeled as excitations in the fundamental fields.

 In quantum field theory, one typically computes the probabilities of various physical events using the techniques of perturbation theory.
 Developed by Richard Feynman and others in the first half of the twentieth century, perturbative quantum field theory uses special diagrams called Feynman diagrams to organize computations.
 One imagines that these diagrams depict the paths of point-like particles and their interactions.

 The starting point for string theory is the idea that the point-like particles of quantum field theory can also be modeled as one-dimensional objects called strings.
 The interaction of strings is most straightforwardly defined by generalizing the perturbation theory used in ordinary quantum field theory.
-At the level of Feynman diagrams, this means replacing the one-dimensional diagram representing the path of a point particle by a two-dimensional (2D) surface representing the motion of a string.
+At the level of Feynman diagrams, this means replacing the one-dimensional diagram representing the path of a point particle with a two-dimensional (2D) surface representing the motion of a string.
 Unlike in quantum field theory, string theory does not have a full non-perturbative definition, so many of the theoretical questions that physicists would like to answer remain out of reach.

 In theories of particle physics based on string theory, the characteristic length scale of strings is assumed to be on the order of the Planck length, or 10^{−35} meters, the scale at which the effects of quantum gravity are believed to become significant.
 On much larger length scales, such as the scales visible in physics laboratories, such objects would be indistinguishable from zero-dimensional point particles, and the vibrational state of the string would determine the type of particle.
 One of the vibrational states of a string corresponds to the graviton, a quantum mechanical particle that carries the gravitational force.

 The original version of string theory was bosonic string theory, but this version described only bosons, a class of particles that transmit forces between the matter particles, or fermions.
 Bosonic string theory was eventually superseded by theories called superstring theories.
 These theories describe both bosons and fermions, and they incorporate a theoretical idea called supersymmetry.
 In theories with supersymmetry, each boson has a counterpart which is a fermion, and vice versa.

 There are several versions of superstring theory: type I, type IIA, type IIB, and two flavors of heterotic string theory (SO(32) and E_{8}×E_{8}).
 The different theories allow different types of strings, and the particles that arise at low energies exhibit different symmetries.
 For example, the type I theory includes both open strings (which are segments with endpoints) and closed strings (which form closed loops), while types IIA, IIB and heterotic include only closed strings.